iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### ImportDynamicSchema

-When the format for incoming data in the native source is not completely known, it is not possible to map the data to a fixed schema.
-A solution for this scenario is called Dynamic Schema.
-For example, if the native source allows for user defined classes or user defined properties, then as the classes and properties are read from the native source, they can be added to an iModel schema in-memory and real-time (a.k.a. dynamically).
-In effect, each native source file has its own unique schema.
+For background on when to use a dynamic schema, please checkout [Dynamic Schemas](#dynamic-schemas)

 #### UpdateExistingData

 This method is the main workhorse of your connector.
 When this method is called, models should be created and available for insertion of elements and definitions should be created (if that is the desired work flow).
 Note: in the example below definition elements are being inserted to the definition model at this point as well.
 Physical elements and Group elements can now be converted.

 ```JavaScript
   public async updateExistingData() {